Ida Bagus Nyoman Rai: Biography

 He was born in Sanur, Bali, Indonesia between 1907 and 1920.
 Ida Bagus Nyoman Rai came from a Brahmin family and began painting as a teenager.
-During the birth of the Pitamaha Art Association in the 1930s, Ida Bagus Nyoman Rai and other Sanur painters started selling drawings depicting the fisherman's life at the suggestion of Neuhaus brother who own a tropical fish shop in Sanur.
+During the birth of the Pitamaha Art Association in the 1930s, Ida Bagus Nyoman Rai and other Sanur painters started selling drawings depicting the fisherman's life at the suggestion of Neuhaus brother who owned a tropical fish shop in Sanur.
 Ida Bagus Nyoman Rai till his death drew mostly black and white drawings on paper.

 During the 1930s he was befriended by a Swiss artist, Theo Meier (1908–1982) who became his first and loyal patron.
 Many of his works were found in the Theo Meier Estate that was sold in 2002.
 After the Second World War, he was befriended by the Australian artist Donald Friend who lived in Bali from 1968 to 1980 and had a house in Jimbaran beach.
 He was one of a few Balinese painters of his generation who produced drawings capturing historical events around their village.
 Several of his drawings depicted beached whales that often stranded on the shores of the Sanur beach.
 He also documented events during the Japanese occupation.
 One such work was recently found in the estate of Theo Meier.
 He died in 2000.